Rare and benign Lesions of the Jaws registry

 Important documents:

 Numerous benign lesions, cysts or solid tumours may present in the jaws.
-Little is known or understood about this rare type of tumours.
+Little is known or understood about these rare types of tumour.
 They may be of either odontogenic (tooth-forming, in the dental alveolus) or non-odontogenic (mainly bone) origins in the mandible (ICD10: D16.4) and maxilla (ICD10: D16.5).
 From a diagnosis perspective, these lesions may have similar imaging features and their location, margins, internal contents, and effects on adjacent structures are important features to diagnose them.
 These rare benign lesions and tumours of the jaws (RLJ) can vary in behaviour, and despite being benign, some can grow rapidly and result in destruction of surrounding structures.
 Many require often-morbid treatment to prevent their recurrence.
 In recent years / decades, less invasive and adjunctive treatments have become available to lessen the morbidity associated with surgical treatment.
 As the molecular and genomic pathogenesis of these lesions is better understood, more directed treatments may lessen the burden for patients.

 QOMS is already running an audit / service evaluation for oncology & reconstruction, this means that patients affected by these conditions and undergoing reconstruction to treat their defect may already be included in QOMS.
 However, that registry does not collect specific data on RLJ or data about patients that do not have reconstruction.